feichao93/temme/readme.md

 # Temme

-Temme is a concise and convenient jQuery-like selector to extract JSON from HTML documents.
-Try temme in [playground](https://temme.js.org).
+Temme is a concise and convenient selector to extract JSON from HTML documents.
+Try temme in the [playground](https://temme.js.org).

 # Install